 1. Use a can opener that folds down the edge of the can when opening.
-If you have any sharp edges use pliers to press down the edges.
-Cans with the pull tabs to open have sharper edges and aren't recommended.
+If you have any sharp edges, use pliers to press down the edges.
+Cans with pull tabs have sharper edges and aren't recommended.

 2. Write the color names on the chalkboard labels and stick them to the cans.

 3. Collect small toys and household items that will fit inside the cans.

 4. Have your child place the items in the appropriate cans, saying the letter and letter sound each time he places an item in the can.

 ©2015, Digital by Design, Inc. -See Copyright Information